 The scope of ECFMG’s responsibilities broadened in 1974 when it merged with the Commission on Foreign Medical Graduates (CFMG).
 CFMG’s activities included conducting research on IMGs and monitoring the visa sponsorship of medical Exchange Visitors in the United States.
 The combined organization was named the Educational Commission for Foreign Medical Graduates, retaining the acronym ECFMG.
 Through this merger, ECFMG acquired responsibility for the visa sponsorship of Exchange Visitor physicians participating in U.S. GME programs and became increasingly involved with the international medical community, a trend that continues today.

 ECFMG’s experience in certifying IMGs has allowed it to develop programs that share its expertise with others involved in the assessment of physicians.
-Through the International Credentials Services, ECFMG makes its world-class experience with the primary-source verification of medical education credentials available to the international medical regulatory community.
-Through the Electronic Portfolio of International Credentials (EPICSM), ECFMG makes this expertise available to individual physicians and the entities that register/license, train, educate, and employ them.
-Using its experience in developing and delivering clinical skills assessments, ECFMG has partnered with NBME to develop and deliver a clinical skills component for the United States Medical Licensing Examination® (USMLE®).
-ECFMG also has developed resources to support IMGs pursuing U.S. GME, as well as the academic medical community in the United States, including the Exchange Visitor Sponsorship Program, ERAS® Support Services, Certification Verification Service, and the ECFMG Certificate Holders Office (ECHO).
+Through the Electronic Portfolio of International Credentials (EPICSM), ECFMG makes its world-class experience with the primary-source verification of medical education credentials available to entities that register/license, train, educate, and employ physicians worldwide.
+EPIC also provides services for individual physicians.
+ECFMG also has developed resources to support IMGs pursuing U.S. GME, as well as the academic medical community in the United States, including the Exchange Visitor Sponsorship Program, ERAS® Support Services, and Certification Verification Service.

 ECFMG has a long-standing commitment to promoting excellence in international medical education.
 Over the years, ECFMG has maintained a wealth of data that is essential to meaningful research on international medical education, IMGs, and their impact on world health.
 ECFMG also developed a number of resources for the international medical community, including exchange programs and consultation services for international medical schools and their faculties.
-In 2000, ECFMG expanded this commitment to the international medical community by establishing the Foundation for Advancement of International Medical Education and Research (FAIMER®).
-FAIMER, a nonprofit foundation of ECFMG, provides resources dedicated exclusively to research and programs that enrich international medical education.
+In 2000, ECFMG expanded its commitment to the international medical community by establishing the Foundation for Advancement of International Medical Education and Research (FAIMER®) .
+FAIMER, a nonprofit foundation of ECFMG, provides resources dedicated exclusively to research and programs that enrich international health professions education.

 In 2006, ECFMG celebrated 50 years of promoting excellence in international medical education.
-Established to evaluate the qualifications of IMGs entering GME in the United States, ECFMG has grown to meet the needs of physicians, health care consumers, medical educators, researchers in medical education and health workforce planning, licensing and credentialing agencies, and those involved in the evaluation and certification of health care professionals, both in the United States and abroad.
-Today, ECFMG is moving forward with important initiatives, including support for efforts to accredit international medical schools; development of a program to facilitate and promote international exchange in medical education; and expansion of web-based services for physicians, medical schools, and others in the international medical community.
-Through such initiatives, ECFMG continues to translate its experience, expertise, and resources into quality programs and services, and to collaborate with others involved in medical education and assessment.
+Established to evaluate the qualifications of IMGs entering GME in the United States, ECFMG had grown to meet the needs of physicians, health care consumers, medical educators, researchers in medical education and health workforce planning, licensing and credentialing agencies, and those involved in the evaluation and certification of health care professionals, both in the United States and abroad.